Mine-Code/MineCode/README.md

 [MineCode](https://github.com/yukikamome316/MineCode/) is a programming language which allows you to make cheat codes easier, faster and emmits PowerPC assembles or something else.

 ## Announcement
-MineCode2.0.0 is still at the considing syntax and some program flow The main branch is MineCode1.x.x
+MineCode2.0.0 is still at the considering syntax and some program flow The main branch is MineCode1.x.x

 ## Requirements